Arcadia197/bereal_scripted_export/README.md

 # Export your image diary from BeReal

 I was tired to every day press download on my BeReals in order to have them locally so I created these scripts to help me with it.
 Works for Android phones.
 Tested on Linux/Ubuntu computer.
-This is not affiliated or endorsed by BeReal, use at your own risk.
+This is not affiliated with or endorsed by [BeReal](https://bereal.com/), use at your own risk.

 ## Requirements
 1) Enable USB-debugging on Android phone and connect to computer